ClaireXie/modeling_3d/README.md

-This is a simple demo for 3D Object Modeling based on RGB-D camera
+This is a simple demo for 3D Object Modeling based on an RGB-D camera

 General Notes
 -------------------------